ibm-cloud-docs/log-analysis/control_usage_quotas.md

 To specify a daily exclusion rule, do the following from the *Usage Quotas* dialog:

 Verify that each exclusion rule that you add behaves as expected.
-Inproperly configured exclusion rules can result in data and cost spikes.
+Improper configured exclusion rules can result in storing data not intended for storage.
 {: important}

 1. In the **Triggered Exclusion Rules** section click **Add daily rule**.